Changes for this year's tax-filing season

 Filing online is easy, and we can help.
 Go to Get ready to file your 2012 income tax and benefit return, and we will walk you through it step by step.

-If you still wish to file your return on paper, please be advised that the CRA will no longer mail income tax and benefit packages, unless taxpayers request them.
-However, paper returns will still be accepted.
+If you still wish to file your return on paper, please be advised that the CRA no longer mails income tax and benefit packages, unless taxpayers request them.
+However, paper returns are still accepted.
+To get a paper copy of the T1 General income tax and benefit package for 2012, you can download and print one from our Web site, order one online, or call us at 1‑800‑959‑8281 to order one.

 As the CRA is no longer producing abbreviated forms and guides, all taxpayers must now use the General Income Tax and Benefit Guide and forms.
 Please see our tips below to help you with the transition.